romanha/elasticsearch-status-monitor/readme.md

   * Help output via CLI options (help, version)
   * Tool configuration via CLI options (host, port, security, username, password)
   * SSL/TLS support for connecting to Elasticsearch
-  * Exit codes for running as part of a script
+  * Exit codes for running the tool as part of a script